top of page

 This is where people can get tripped up.
 Sometimes a website simply looks tired, and that can create the impression that everything underneath must be wrong too.

 A site may look older than you would like while still being structurally salvageable.
 Equally, a site may look polished on the surface while being weak underneath.
-That is why design alone is not the test.
+That's why design alone is not the test.

 A visual refresh can make a big difference when the platform, structure and content are still workable.
 But if the site is fundamentally awkward to use, limited in what it can support, or badly put together, then better visuals on top will only go so far.